 This special perk has shown promising results in terms of employee retention.

-In fact, according to a survey, 86% of employees would want to work for a company for 5 or more years if they offered to help pay off their college loans.
+In fact, according to a survey, 86% of employees would want to work for a for 5 or more years if they offered to help pay off their college loans.

 So, think beyond medical insurance and free lunches, and come up with a unique way to financially assist your employees.